SkylineCommunications/dataminer-docs/develop/devguide/Connector/ConnectorHelp/Connector_help_pages.md

 ### Title

-The title of both page should be the name of the connector in the [DataMiner Catalog](https://catalog.dataminer.services/).
+The title of both pages should be the name of the connector in the [DataMiner Catalog](https://catalog.dataminer.services/).

 ### Marketing page